Sometimes, you just need an intimacy challenge.

 As a result, our intimacy suffers, and we become disconnected in our relationship, which often times leads to physical disconnection.

 The reality is that I can’t control what my spouse does or doesn’t do.
-I can’t control if he love me or how much he does.
+I can’t control if he loves me or how much he does.
 I really can’t control how he shows it or if he doesn’t.
 Another thing I can’t control is what he does or doesn’t do to meet any of my needs.

 I can control me, my thoughts, my actions, and my reactions.
 Not only can I, but it’s my responsibility.
 I’m responsible for me, even when it comes to intimacy.